turbot/steampipe-docs/docs/guides/limiter.md

 ---
-title: Users Guide to Client-Side Rate Limiting with `limiter`
+title: Users Guide to Concurrency & Rate Limiting with `limiter`
-sidebar_label: Client-Side Rate Limiting
+sidebar_label: Concurrency & Rate Limiting
 ---

-# Client-side rate limiting with `limiter`
+# Concurrency & Rate Limiting with `limiter`

 Steampipe is designed to be fast - it provides parallel execution at multiple layers:
 - It runs controls in parallel